 But when he finally exited the Hall, there weren’t more than eight or ten people there, and he wasted no time in whisking right by every last one of us to duck into a waiting limousine.

 It was disappointing, of course, that he didn’t stop to interact at least briefly with us, but hey, we can say we got to see Benny Goodman perform at Carnegie Hall and how many people can say that?
-What’s more, we stood not five feet from him as he exited the building and made his way home.
+What’s more, we stood not three feet from him as he exited the building and made his way home.
 So no regrets at all on our part, even if our LP went unsigned and our hands went unshaken.

 Happy birthday, Mr. Goodman, and thanks for a wonderful evening.